neuroidss/lab-governance/README.md

 - Planning and keeping cash-flow
 - Deciding about non-human insurance plans
 - Deciding on all spending over 200 EUR to secure the cash-flow
+- Tracking approved future spending in the CashFlow

 Domains:
 - Accountant